Opinion | While the U.S. deals with Trump’s attacks on democracy, the E.U. faces a threat of its own

-This fall the European Parliament hit on the solution of linking funding in the bloc’s new $2.1 trillion budget to respect for the rule of law.
+This fall, the European Parliament hit on the solution of linking funding in the bloc’s new $2.1 trillion budget to respect for the rule of law.
 The two Central European countries have responded by blocking the budget’s adoption, which requires a unanimous vote — and thereby threatening critical funding not only for themselves but also for other nations hard-hit by the covid-19 pandemic.

 A continued impasse could exacerbate what is already a serious economic crisis within the European Union.
 But if the blackmail by Hungary and Poland succeeds, Europe’s commitment to democracy will be fatally compromised.
 Whatever the cost, it is essential that E.U. leaders not give in.